France's Thales creates cloud services company powered by Google

 By Mathieu Rosemain

-The new company is the result of an alliance sealed last year between Thales, Europe's largest defence electronics supplier, and the Alphabet unit, following a government plan under which France acknowledged U.S. technological superiority.
+The new company is the result of an alliance sealed last year between Thales, Europe's largest defence electronics supplier, and Alphabet unit Google, following a government plan under which France acknowledged U.S. technological superiority.

 Google and Microsoft, along with market leader Amazon.com's Amazon Web Services, dominate cloud computing worldwide, which has led to concerns in Europe over the risk of surveillance by the United States.